rsgrafx/wp-config-writer/README.md

   - NEW_USER - the database user.
   - DBPASS - the database password.

+## _wp_config_writer & Nginx_

+Usage for generating Nginx Configs - The executable will generate an nginx config with the following params.

+- BASE_DIR - where nginx will server your app from.
+- SUBDOMAIN - initial subdomain for testing.
+- **TODO**: setup a CLI to accept and fully qualified domain.

+`wp_config_writer BASE_DIR SUB_DOMAIN`

 ## _Requirements For Wordpress_

 [Proper Digial Ocean Instructions](https://www.digitalocean.com/community/tutorials/how-to-install-linux-nginx-mysql-php-lemp-stack-ubuntu-18-04)